slu-soc5650/final-project/docs/topic.md

 The St. Louis Metropolitan Police Department (SLMPD) is the primary law enforcement agency for the City of St. Louis.
-These data comprise all crimes reported by SLMPD for a six year period between 2013 and 2018.
+These data comprise all crimes reported by SLMPD for a five year period between 2015 and 2019.

 ### License
 These data have been published without an explicit license.
 However, since they are the work of a government agency, they are considered in the public domain and are therefore available for reuse.

 ### Download
-You can download these data from [GitHub](https://github.com/slu-soc5650/crime-data-sp19).
+You can download these data from [GitHub](https://github.com/slu-soc5650/crime-data-sp22).
 Please read the `README.md` file carefully to learn which file you should use.

 ### Topic Categories
 If you want to select a topic from these data, you should pick **one** crime category below.
 For example, you might pick `Arson` or `Vandalism`.